MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance

 We refer to~\eqref{DPO objective-conditional} as Conditional Contrastive DPO (CC-DPO).
-Similar to MCLR, CC-DPO objective also admits a closed-form solution, as stated in the following theorem (the proof is provided in~\cref{sec: proof of CC-DPO optimal solution}). \begin{theorem} Under certain regularity conditions, the optimal solution to~\eqref{DPO objective-conditional} is:
+Similar to MCLR, CC-DPO objective also admits a closed-form solution, as stated in the following theorem (\Cref{sec: proof of CC-DPO optimal solution} provides the proof). \begin{theorem} Under certain regularity conditions, the optimal solution to~\eqref{DPO objective-conditional} is:

 where $\tilde{Z}(\mb c)=\int_{\mb x}p_\text{ref}(\mb x|\mb c)\left(\frac{p(\mb x|\mb c)}{p(\mb x)}\right)^{\frac{1}{\beta}}d\mb x$ is the normalizing constant. \end{theorem}

 \paragraph{Comparison between MCLR and CC-DPO.}